-Foods and beverages ordered and sold through fundraiser catalogs and fliers will comply with Connecticut's statutes and regulations for competitive foods when they follow the procedures below.
+Foods and beverages ordered and sold through fundraiser catalogs and fliers will comply with Connecticut's regulations for competitive foods when they follow the procedures below.

-- 1. Students bring the fundraiser orders and money to school. - The distribution of the fundraiser foods and beverages complies with one of the following procedures: a) parents or other adults pick up the foods and beverages on school premises; b) students pick up the foods and beverages at an event on school premises that occurs after the school day or on the weekend, when CNPs are not operating; or c) the pick-up location for the foods and beverages is off school premises. - 3.
+- 1. Students bring the fundraiser orders and money to school. - The distribution of the fundraiser foods and beverages complies with one of the following procedures: a) parents or other adults pick up the foods and beverages on school premises; b) students pick up the foods and beverages at an event on school premises that occurs after the school day or on the weekend, when CNPS are not operating; or c) the pick-up location for the foods and beverages is off school premises. - 3.
 The district's pick-up policy for foods and beverages is clearly indicated on the school's fundraising flier and any written communication regarding the fundraiser.

-Noncompliant beverages cannot be distributed to students on school premises unless the fundraiser follows these procedures.
-Noncompliant foods (excluding foods intended for consumption at home) cannot be distributed to students on school premises during the school day.
+Noncompliant foods and beverages (excluding foods and beverages intended for consumption at home) cannot be distributed to students on school premises during the school day.
 Candy, coffee, tea, and soft drinks cannot be distributed to students on school premises while any CNPs are operating, including during or after the school day.